 $ bin/gpm version -f $ bin/gpm selfupgrade

 The admin plugin actually requires the help of 3 other plugins, so to get the admin plugin to work you first need to install the login, forms, and email plugins.
 These are available via GPM, and because the plugin has dependencies you just need to proceed and install the admin plugin, and agree when prompted to install the others:

 You can also install the plugin manually if you are unable to use GPM on your system.

-With the latest version of the Grav admin, you will be prompted to create an admin user account when you point your browser to your site.
+With the latest version of the Admin, you will be prompted to create an admin user account when you point your browser to your site.
 You must complete this step to ensure straight away a valid admin user is under your control.

 Simply fill out the form and click the